-3.2 Anti-alias filters and alias exposure-free mode
+Anti-alias filters and alias exposure-free mode

-The broadband VSA can be configured to be essentially alias-free by using the Full Rate sampling mode and installing an external lowpass filter on the oscilloscope input.
+The broadband VSA software and scope combination can be configured to be essentially alias-free by using the Full Rate sampling mode and installing an external lowpass filter on the oscilloscope input.

 The characteristics needed for the low pass filter are given in Table 3.
-Both the cutoff frequency, as well as the frequency at which the signal must be down by at least $40~\mathrm{dB}$, are given.1
+Both the cutoff frequency, as well as the frequency at which the signal must be down by at least 40 dB, are given.